annagabain/Mom-Schedule/README.md

 ### Contact Us

+The user, regardless of their authentication status, is able to contact the website owner for questions and comments about the application.

 <img width="50%" alt="contact form" src="documentation_for_github_readme/contact_form.png">

 ### New Task

+This is the most important feature.
+The New Task form enables the user creating new tasks.

 <img width="50%" alt="new task" src="documentation_for_github_readme/new_task_print_screen.jpg">

 ### Future Features

+Some possible features will be considered for Mom Schedule upon request from the users:

 - Week view
 - Day view